Maryland company promotes empanada tradition while giving Latin workers a job

 But their origin lies elsewhere.

-“When Muslims conquered Spain in 711," Gutierrez explains, “they brought all of their culinary ingredients and traditions into Spain, and they brought the empanada with them.”
+“When Muslims conquered Spain,” during the Arab conquest of Spain in 711, “they brought all of their culinary ingredients and traditions into Spain, and they brought the empanada with them.”

-But once on the new continent, indigenous people from South and Central America, and Mexico added other ingredients to the original empanada recipe - both to the dough and filling.
+But once on the newer continent, indigenous people from South and Central America, and Mexico, added other ingredients to the original empanada recipe — both the dough and filling.

 “Just within Argentina, hundreds of different variations of empanadas can be found,” she says.

-“In Cordoba, Argentina, they have ground beef and potato empanadas and are always coated with sugar,” says Gutierrez.
-“But if you go to the Tucuman region of Argentina, the beef empanadas always have a very moist filling made with knife cut meat, they don’t use ground beef.”
+“In Cordoba, Argentina, they have ground beef and potato empanadas and are always coated with sugar,” Gutierrez says.
+“But if you go to the Tucuman region of Argentina, the beef empanadas always have a very moist filling made with knife-cut meat, they don’t use ground beef.”

 Argentinians also make small empanadas filled with Roquefort cheese and walnuts and they are served with honey.